alexcambose/MEE/README.md

 3. **Test Account Setup**

    - Creates a test EOA with USDC
-   - Uses Anvil's impersonation feature to fund the account from an address with funds
+   - Uses Anvil's impersonation feature/rpc calls to fund the account from an address with funds

 4. **Supertransaction Execution**
-   - Initializes the Biconomy abstract.js SDK
+   - Initializes the Biconomy SDK
    - Creates a sequence of transactions:
      1. USDC transfer to Nexus
      2. USDC supply to AAVE